kiran3807/rust-block-cache/README.md

 Total = 344 bytes or 350 bytes rounded per line of the block-file

-Which implies in memory at worst it would not exceed 700MB where I assume the specifics of the data structure storing the data might cause it occupy at worst twice the volume as the original 350 MB(350 * 1000000).
+Which implies in memory at worst it would not exceed 700MB where I assume the specifics of the data structure storing the data might cause it occupy pessimistically twice the volume as the original 350 MB(350 * 1000000).

-While it is within the capabilities of modern devices, however certain edge devices with low memory provisions(less than 2GB) may struggle with thrashing as OS might start triggering page swaps
+While it is within the capabilities of modern devices, however certain edge devices with low memory provisions(less than 2GB) may struggle with thrashing as OS triggers page swaps